petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/contacts.md

 1. Click *Save*.

 These addresses are for informational purposes only.
-You cannot use an address added here as a billing or shipping address during checkout.
+You cannot use an address added here during checkout.
 For that, you must add an address in the *Addresses* tab.
 See [Account Addresses](./account-addresses.md) for more information.

 ## Phone Numbers